 Discount Rate - The OPEB plan is financed on a pay-as-you-go basis, thus a long-term rate of return was not used.
-The discount rate used to measure the total OPEB liability was 2.66 and 3.51 percent as of June 30, 2020 and 2019, respectively.
-The source of the discount rate used was the S&P Municipal Bond 20-Year High Grade Rate Index and the Bond Buyer 20-Bond GO Index for June 30, 2020 and 2019, respectively.
+The discount rate used to measure the total OPEB liability was 2.19 and 2.66 percent as of June 30, 2021 and 2020, respectively.
+The source of the discount rate used was the S&P Municipal Bond 20-Year High Grade Rate Index.

-(A Component Unit of the City of Tulsa, Oklahoma) Notes to Basic Financial Statements, continued (in thousands of dollars) June 30, 2020 and 2019
+(A Component Unit of the City of Tulsa, Oklahoma) Notes to Basic Financial Statements, continued (in thousands of dollars) June 30, 2021 and 2020